CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 <br>

-### **3.** Create EKS Cluster
+### **3.** Connect to the EKS Cluster

-Change to the directory where you will prepare to run the script to create the EKS cluster:
+Change to the directory where you will prepare to connect to your AWS EKS cluster and create a local `kubeconfig`:

 ```
 cd /home/centos/AppD-Cloud-Kickstart/applications/aws/AD-Capital-Kube